MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-reports-add-text-and-shapes.md

 You can add all sorts of shapes to Power BI reports, with a variety of formatting options and styling.
 You can also upgrade old shapes in your reports.

-First, here's a video demostrating the flexibility you have when creating shapes.
+First, here's a video demonstrating the flexibility you have when creating shapes.

 >
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWDX9z]